zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 sudo dnf install telnet telnet-server
 ```
 # Step I : Server
-Basically you have to make a server that can get multiple connections and if a message is sent by one the client, every client should get the message.
+Basically, you have to make a server that can get multiple connections and if a message is sent by one the client, every client should get the message.
 ## I.a : Initialisation
 Create a socket with IPv4 addressing and a TCP communication (man socket).
 Bind the socket to the following address :